caido/documentation/src/common_errors.md

 ### Why

-- We have caches in Caido that take some time to update
+We have caches in Caido that take some time to update.

 ### Remediations